CyberQ-Tech/SOC-Honeynet-Incident-Response/README.md

 ![HoneyNet-2](https://i.imgur.com/4ItmMCq.jpg)
 ## Summary

-In this project, Microsoft Azure is used to construct a honeynet that produces authentic cyber-attacks from random hackers throughout the globe.
+In this project, Microsoft Azure is used to construct a honeynet that produces authentic cyber-attacks from random hackers around the globe.
 ## Objective
 The main objective of this project is to build skills and develop knowledge in a SOC (Security Operations Center) environment on how to respond and mitigate network attacks.
 The honeynet is deployed with vulnerabilities to attract attackers and allow analysis of their methods.
 Thereafter, incident response procedures are executed to harden the environment using custom security controls and NIST standards.